maklaut007/zinware-frontend/README.md

 ### Result

-I created 7 total pages with their own functionality and purpose
+I created 7 total pages with their own functionality and purpose using mobile first development

 - Categories page
 - Category products page